co-cddo/find-support-after-a-fit-note/src/_pages/accessibility-statement.md

 ## Reporting accessibility problems with this website

-We’re always looking to improve the accessibility of this website.
-If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact: [provide both details of how to report these issues to your organisation, and contact details for the unit or person responsible for dealing with these reports].
+We are always looking to improve the accessibility of this website.

+If you find any problems not listed on this page or think we are not meeting accessibility requirements, email: [health-work-research@digital.cabinet-office.gov.uk](mailto:health-work-research@digital.cabinet-office.gov.uk)

 ### Enforcement procedure